tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 2. Domain-specific resolvers: Discover encrypted resolvers applicable to a limited set of domains.
 Examples include resolvers for enterprise or private names, local content, and CDN content.

-Encrypted resolver discovery mechanisms can either add new parameters to existing provisioning mechanisms (adding necessary information to use DoT or DoH to options in DHCP, RAs, or IKEv2) or else provide a way to communicate with a provisioned unencrypted DNS resolver and discover the equivalent or associated encrypted DNS resolver.
+Resolver upgrade mechanisms can either add new parameters to existing provisioning mechanisms (adding necessary information to use DoT or DoH to options in DHCP, RAs, or IKEv2) or else provide a way to communicate with a provisioned unencrypted DNS resolver and discover the equivalent or associated encrypted DNS resolver.